wp-plugins/alo-easymail/readme.txt

 * Swedish v.2.1.2 - sv_SE (by Richard Desiatnik)
 * Turkish v.2.3 - tr_TR (by [ilker Akdogan Kelkirpi](http://www.kelkirpi.net))

 You can add or update the [translation](http://codex.wordpress.org/Translating_WordPress) in your language.
-You can visit [http://code.google.com/p/alo-easymail/](http://code.google.com/p/alo-easymail/) to look for the most updated language files.
+You can visit [http://code.google.com/p/alo-easymail/](http://code.google.com/p/alo-easymail/) to look for the most updated language files and to join the translation group.

 == Installation ==